cobot/cobot_client/README.md

 This only works for Ruby on Rails >= 3.2.
 If you are using anything else please take a look at the files involved and set it up manually.

-Add jQuery to your app.

 Add this lines to your layout, before the closing `</body>` tag:

     <%= render 'cobot_client/resize_script' %>

-Add this to your application.js:

-    //= require cobot_client/easyxdm

-Add the following code to your application controller:

-    include CobotClient::XdmHelper

 This will automatically resize Cobot's iframe whenever a new page is loaded.
 To manually trigger a resize call `window.Cobot.iframeResize()`.